JamaicaNater/Phobos/README.md

 # Phobos
-Phobos is a MIPS emulator that can read in assembly code and output that dat that an assembly program would
+Phobos is a MIPS dissembler,
+The prrgrma reads in binary code and output the code corresponding MIPS assemble code.